-His one-bedroom bachelor pad sits on top of a vineyard; green, leafy vines cling to the sides of a steep valley whose bottom is a slow-moving, murky-colored river called the Neckar.
-The river divides our village of Bad Cannstatt from Stuttgart’s city center; on its near shore, the smokestack of the regional power plant puffs steam into the sky.
+His one-bedroom bachelor pad sits on top of a vineyard; green, leafy vines cling to the sides of a steep valley whose bottom is a slow-moving, murky river called the Neckar.
+The river divides our village of Bad Cannstatt from Stuttgart’s city center.
+On its near shore, the smokestack of the regional power plant puffs steam into the sky.
 On the far shore, high-rise offices and apartment blocks, along with a few historical remnants of churches and castles, cram together in a disorganized sprawl.

-“I can’t see your office,” I say to Marcus, searching the cityscape for the giant revolving logo of his employer.
+“I can’t see your office,” I say to Marcus, searching the cityscape for the giant revolving illuminated logo of his employer.
 “There’s the factory, but I don’t see your star.”

 “Thank you!”
 I say.
-“I was hoping to find a class exactly like this.”
+“I was hoping to find a beginner’s class exactly like this.”
 I look at the card closer.
 “Wait, does that say it starts July 1st?”
 He nods.
 “That’s next week.
 Well, I might as well dive right in.”